warre4/Simple-3D-Engine/README.md

 I wanted to do a C project and I found the techniques used in these videos intriguing so I'm gonna make my own version and play with it.

+This is also a good oppertunity to learn cmake so I'm using cmake for this project.

 ## Contributers